julius-kraatz/JsonParser/README.md

 The Parser converts the list of tokens into a JsonParser.Value, representing the top-level value of the JSON file.

-It is possible to pass the input file directly to the parser without having to call the Lexer manually first.
+It is possible to pass the input file directly to the Parser without having to call the Lexer manually first.
 ## Quick Example
 Below is an example program that receives a file name via command line, passes its content to the Parser and receives the output value.
 For debug purposes, the built-in System.Text.Json functionality is used to serialize the output value to a readable syntax tree which is then written to the console.
 ```